 Consider replacing lighting, HVAC systems, or roofing for maximum energy efficiency.
 Put together a plan for how to conserve energy as a congregation.
 Perhaps you could coordinate event schedules better, so that you are not paying to heat a half-empty church or unused classrooms.
 Or you could install timed sensors in the bathrooms so that members don’t accidentally leave the lights on and waste energy.
 If you don’t already use energy saving measures for churches, now is a good time to implement them.

 Cleaning Hard-to-Reach Places

-At least once a year, you should plan to give your church a thorough cleaning.
+It doesn’t have to be a church spring cleaning.
+But at least once a year, you should plan to give your church a thorough cleaning.
 Some difficult areas to maintain include light fixtures, ceilings, windows, doors, and the area under pews or other fixed seating.
 A complete cleaning really does make a difference in your church’s appearance, so consider hiring a professional or renting necessary equipment.

 Landscaping can go a long way towards creating a welcoming environment at your church.
 After all, the exterior of your church is the first thing visitors will see.
 If you don’t have the funds to hire a professional, organize volunteers to maintain your landscaping.

 The exterior of your church is a challenging area to maintain.
 Surfaces like brick or stone may require pressure washing.
 Roofing can collapse under the weight of snow, or start to leak in a heavy storm.
 Although hiring a professional can be expensive, it’s well worth the peace of mind to know that you have a sound exterior.